nicosmaris/automatically_update_github_pages_with_travis_example/README.md

 Currently we copy js code from the files used in the browser to the tests to avoid messing with commonJS and AMD or ES6.

+Note that github pages take a few minutes to get the pushed changes.

 # Description of branches

 Responsibility     | Branch    | Comments